GM recalls 10,315 vans in cold-weather areas

-DETROIT Aug 14 General Motors Co is recalling 10,315 Chevrolet Express and GMC Savana vans from model years 2003-2004 in 20 cold-weather U.S. states and in Canada because road salt may have corroded a fueling pipe, GM said.
+DETROIT General Motors Co (GM.N) is recalling 10,315 Chevrolet Express and GMC Savana vans from model years 2003-2004 in 20 cold-weather U.S. states and in Canada because road salt may have corroded a fuelling pipe, GM said.

 There are 9,389 vans recalled in the United States and 926 in Canada.
 The affected vans have "60/40" swing-out driver side doors.